| Peter Upton's |

 Large tube for use with sets G and O.

-Figuring they might as well cover all bases (possibly literally), Subbuteo began to sell their own glue in 1952.
+Figuring they might as well cover all bases (possibly literally), Subbuteo began to offer a recommended glue for sale in 1952.
 That way, you were less likely to melt the players, or have them fall out the base at inappropriate moments.
 The set was designed for gluing both card and celluloid flats into their bases, and ceased when they did in 1973.
-However, I'm sure Subbuteo could've marketed a glue to mend all the players, goals, balls, and flags that were broken down the years.
+However, I'm sure Subbuteo could've marketed a glue to mend all the plastic players, goals, balls, and flags that were broken down the years.

 Set Y: Surround apparatus.